Sake

 In Japan, where it is the national beverage, sake is often served with special ceremony, where it is gently warmed in a small earthenware or porcelain bottle and sipped from a small porcelain cup called a sakazuki.
 As with wine, the recommended serving temperature of sake varies greatly by type.

-Sake now enjoys an international reputation.
-Of the more than 800 junmai ginjō-shu evaluated by Robert Parker's team, 78 received a score of 90 or more (eRobertParker，2016).

 History

 Until the Kamakura period

 The origin of sake is unclear; however, the method of fermenting rice into alcohol spread to Japan from China around 500BCE.
 The earliest reference to the use of alcohol in Japan is recorded in the Book of Wei in the Records of the Three Kingdoms.
 This 3rd-century Chinese text speaks of Japanese drinking and dancing.